ZachWu-NZ/PredictRiskScores/README.md

                                     nzdep=nzdep, diabetes=diab_status, af=hx_af, familyhx=familyhx,
                                     lld=lld, athrombi=athrombotics, bpl=bpl, sbp=sbp, tchdl=tchdl)]
 ```
-Users who are more comfortable with `dplyr` will find that each function works with `mutate`.
+Users who are more comfortable with `dplyr` will find that the functions works with `mutate`.
 In the example below, a new column called `riskscore` is created.
 ```r
 library(dplyr)